My Mother’s Love of Christ and Fear of Me: Releasing the pain of Distrust

 I had tried to bridge the gap multiple times in different ways.
 I had tried to find something meaningful to talk about.
 And all the while, she had information that could have changed our relationship years ago, but she hid it.

-I finally understood at a deep, heartfelt level that her feelings and fears have nothing to do with me or my abilities, and there is nothing else I could, or should, have done to try to bridge the gap between us.
+I finally understood at a deep, heartfelt level that her feelings and fears have nothing to do with me or my abilities, and there is nothing else I could or should have done to try to bridge the gap between us.

 I am a shadow-worker and alchemical healer.
 I need more for a deeply connected relationship.
 There must be some level of emotional intimacy and vulnerability.
-Without that, there isn’t much point in my opinion.
+Without that, there isn’t much point, in my opinion.

 All hopeful expectation is relieved and now I can choose to participate without feeling hurt, rejected, unseen, or unknown.
 For her to truly know me would be impossible under the circumstances, and it’s not my fault.